MarcDiethelm/xtc/README.md

 ### Module Testing

-You can write client-side tests for your Terrific modules.
+Todo: You can write client-side tests for your Terrific modules.
 For any page your currently working on each contained module is tested atomically and the results are printed to the console.
 It's somewhat limited because it's not application-wide and doesn't provide for inter-module (i.e. connectors) testing.
 But it's still very useful to see if something breaks on any given page.